Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisHistory.md

 - Modal Dialogs.
 - Enhancements to Layouts.
 - Process specific state.
 - Usability improvements.
-Find with Scope.
+Find with Scope Tool for convenient searchingof text in source code.
 - Improved Robustnes.

 ## 2025-05-30 - Cuis 7.4 Stable Release, Cuis 7.5 Rolling Release
+- Updates to Vector Graphics
+    - Clipping to arbitrary convex shape of multiple nested containers
+    - Dashed strokes with a convenient, easy to use API
-- Updates to Vector Graphics: multi-level clipping, dashed strokes, utf32 and ascii text (in addition to utf8).
-Performance.
+    - Support for UTF-32 and ASCII text output (in addition to UTF-8)
+    - Big performance improvements
 - Ephemerons.
+New Ephemeron based FinalizationRegistry.
+New Ephemeron ActionMaps and property tables.
 - Sista Bytecode support.
 - WeakSet.
 New Symbol table.
 - Debugger enhancements.